ckswilliams/modOpenREM/docs/backupRestorePostgreSQL.rst

 ..  code-block:: posh

-    pg_dump -i -U backup -F c -b -v -f backup.sql openrempostgresql
+    pg_dump -U backup -F c -b -v -f backup.sql openrempostgresql

-Note that the ``pg_dump`` command needs to be in your path for this to work exactly as written.
+You will need to add your ``C:\path\to\postgres\bin`` folder to the ``path`` environment variable for this to work.
+Make sure to use the actual path to your PostgreSQL ``bin`` folder rather than the example text provided here.
+See http://www.computerhope.com/issues/ch000549.htm for instructions on editing the path environment variable.

 The ``-U backup`` indicates that the ``backup`` user is to carry out the task.
 The ``-F c`` option archives in a suitable format for input into the ``pg_restore`` command.
 Further information on ``pg_dump`` and backing up a PostgreSQL database can be found here: http://www.postgresql.org/docs/9.3/static/app-pgdump.html and here: http://www.postgresql.org/docs/9.3/static/backup-dump.html

 Restoring a PostgreSQL database (Windows)
 =========================================